-To follow up on this finding, an analysis of the relationship between perpetrator age and number of victims (regardless of time period or population) provides remarkable results.
+An analysis of the relationship between perpetrator age and number of victims (regardless of time period or population) provides remarkable results.
 Figure 7 shows that the youngest perpetrators had the fewest victims, and that young adults (ages 20 to 27) committed the largest attacks.